The Lir National Academy of Dramatic Art at Trinity College Dublin

 Course Summary

-The MFA in Stage Design for Lighting Design, Costume Design and Set Design is a one-year practical programme for professionals looking to explore their creativity and passion for stage design and specialise in their chosen field.
+The MFA in Stage Design for Lighting Design, Costume Design and Set Design is a one-year programme with a practical focus for professionals looking to specialise in their chosen field or combination of disciplines.

 College Link